-It is true that writing any kind of history is fraught with danger.
+Writing any kind of history is indeed fraught with danger.
 But the struggle for objective truth no matter how hard should be part of the fundamental DNA of any historian or historical fiction writer.
 Lipscomb is right to warn of historians playing fast and loose with the facts.
-A historical fiction writer should approach their sources with the full rigor of an academic historian.
+A historical fiction writer should approach their sources with the full rigour of an academic historian.

 Two interrelated trends have brought this about.
 The growing commercialisation of history is having a serious and adverse impact on history writing.
 The amount of money that universities are getting from wealthy individuals or corporations is bound to lead to a certain amount of academic prostitution.

-But Lipscomb seems to lose a little clarity and academic objectivity in her assessment of Mantel.
-Mantel's portrayal of Thomas Cromwell is of course a revision of the previous historiography.
+Lipscomb seems to lose a little clarity and academic objectivity in her assessment of Mantel.
+Mantel's portrayal of Thomas Cromwell is, of course, a revision of the previous historiography.
 It should also be noted that Mantel's portray of Thomas Cromwell pays a little too much debt to the arch-revisionist historian.
 G R Elton.
-Elton like Mantel says little about Thomas More's writing on utopia.
+Elton like Mantel says little about Thomas More's writing on utopia.4]

 While it should be taken for granted that a historian to attempt to recreate the past must have "empathy and imagination," the historian or fiction writer must study the history with a doggedness and intellectual objectivity.
 A historian must be disciplined enough not to allow his imagination to run riot.
 The presentation of facts is not without controversy.
 It should be noted that "facts" themselves are products of the ideological, social, cultural and political currents of the time.

-To conclude the French historian of feudal society, Marc Bloch, wrote in his book, The Historian's Craft " In a word, a historical phenomenon can never be understood apart from its moment in time.
+To conclude the French historian of feudal society Marc Bloch said it best when he wrote The Historian's Craft " In a word, a historical phenomenon can never be understood apart from its moment in time.
 This applies to every evolutionary stage, our own, and all others.
-As the old Arab proverb has it: 'Men resemble their times more than they do their fathers.’
+As the old Arab proverb has it: 'Men resemble their times more than they do their fathers".

 Wolf Hall-Hilary Mantel-London, Harper Collins, 2009, ISBN: 9780007230181 ; 672pp.; Price: £5.99